Date: May 31, 1893

 “I always pay a man what I think he is worth, and if he don’t like it, it don’t make any difference.
 He won’t get any more.”

 The police contacted Jose deMello’s uncle, Jacintho Muniz Machado, and Frank Machado Silva, a leader in the Portuguese-American community and persuaded them to tell deMello that they needed him as a witness to a horse theft, and would pay a hefty witness fee. deMello went to the police station with no idea that he was a murder suspect.
-He was strenuously interrogated for four hours.
+There he was strenuously interrogated for four hours.

-The main piece of evidence against Jose deMello came from the owner of a shoe store who claimed that deMello bought a new pair of shoes from him after the murder and tried to
+The main piece of evidence against Jose deMello came from the owner of a shoe store who claimed that deMello bought a new pair of shoes from him after the murder and tried to pay with a “trade dollar” and a “plugged half-dollar.”
+These distinctive coins were known to have been in the purse stolen from Bertha Manchester.

 deMello could not afford a lawyer and an attorney was appointed by the court in September 1893.
 He first pled not guilty, but on September 18, he changed his plea to guilty of second degree murder.
 On January 8, 1894 he was convicted and sentenced to life in state prison: